A Conversational AI for Cars: Designing Stellantis' First LLM

 Early research is crucial.

-Even with our limited 4-week timeline, doing early competitive research and research on designing for LLMs was incredibly important.
+Even with our limited timeline, doing early competitive research and research on designing for LLMs was incredibly important.
 Our research defined our UX and UI guidelines, helped us have a clear design direction, and ensured we aligned with current standards for LLMs.

 Communicate constantly with devs.